Long-Term Disability Insurance for Otolaryngologists

 - Appealing denied claims – If your claim is denied, we’ll help you appeal, using our extensive knowledge of the Employee Retirement Income Security Act of 1974 (ERISA) and other relevant aspects of federal law.

-If you can no longer perform your work as an otolaryngologist due to disability or illness, you deserve support from knowledgeable LTD attorneys.
-With offices in Pennsylvania and Kentucky, the team at Abell and Capitan Law is eager to assist PA, KY, and New Jersey residents with their LTD claims.
+Call our firm if you can no longer perform your work as an otolaryngologist due to disability or illness.
+You deserve support from knowledgeable LTD attorneys.
+With offices in Pennsylvania and Kentucky, the team at Capitan Law is eager to assist PA, KY, and New Jersey residents with their LTD claims.
 We take pride in our ability to help good people like you.
 Don’t face this battle alone.
-Reach out to Abell and Capitan Law at (267) 419-7888 for a free legal consultation, and rest assured that there are people who care about you during this challenging time.
+Reach out to Capitan Law at (267) 419-7888 for a free legal consultation, and rest assured that there are people who care about you during this challenging time.